NikhilBagwe/web-dev-notes/12 - Angular - Form Array.md

 - Emits a string value which corresponds to "valid", invalid or pending.
 - Returns an observable.
 - Used to check valid/invalid status of form.
+- In below example we are using statusChange() event to know the status of FormGroup and accordingly applying border around the form.

 ```js
 export class AppComponent implements OnInit{